 Name: Position:

 Mr. Gábor VÁRSZEGI Chairman of the Board

 Mr. Dávid VÁRSZEGI Member of the Board

 Mr. Wiggert KARREMAN Member of the Board

-Mr. Martijn G. D. WINDELS Member of the Board
+Mr. Martijn J. G. WINDELS Member of the Board

-Mr. Robert J. DOLE Member of the Board

 Mr. Alan J. GRIFFITHS Member of the Board

-Mr. Gábor MOCSKONYI Member of the Board
+Mr. Gábor MOCSKONVI Member of the Board

-The Annual General Meeting of the Company held on 29 May 2020 elected the members of the Board of Directors with a mandate expiring at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2020.
+The Annual General Meeting of the Company held on 3 May 2021 elected the members of the Board of Directors with a mandate expiring at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2021.
+The Annual General Meeting also appointed Bob Dole as Independent Member of the Board.
+On December 5th, 2021, he sadly passed away and was not replaced for the year ended December 31st, 2021.